Inventory7

 Risk of inventory becoming obsolete

 The value and quality of your product decrease the longer you keep it in stock.
 You have to make it a priority to sell your inventory while it’s new to the market.
 Smartphones, for example, are updated almost every six months.
 So, you have to sell your stock before new versions arrive.
-Otherwise, you might end up having to sell them at a discounted price because it has become outdated or obsolete.
-Similarly, if you are selling perishable goods, you would have to sell them at a lower price as it gets closer to the expiration date.
-You could lose money on an item if you were forced to sell it below cost to clear it out.
+Otherwise, you might have to sell them at a discounted price because it has become outdated or obsolete.
+Similarly, if you sell perishable goods, you’ll need to sell them at a lower price as it gets closer to the expiration date.
+Generally, a forced sale is never good and could cause a loss for your business.

 Risk of an item not selling

 You may have decided to keep excess inventory but then realized you misjudged what will and will not sell.
-In doing so, you could end up with a large quantity of items that people don’t want to purchase.
+In doing so, you could end up with too much inventory on hand that people don’t want to purchase.
 Again, you might have to sell at a steep discount or below cost to move the inventory out of your warehouse.

 Higher storage costs

-Excess inventory means extra space needed for storage.
-Additional space also means extra costs, and since you have to include those extra costs in your price, you might end up losing to competition with other sellers because your price is too high.
+Excess inventory means extra storage space.
+Additional space also means extra costs, and since you have to include those extra costs in your price, you might lose to competition because your price is too high.
 Even if you have your own warehouse, you would still have extra maintenance costs and risk needing more space for new items.
+Proper inventory control is all about optimized warehouse space.

 Risk of natural disasters